fluentlabs-xyz/wazero/RATIONALE.md

 The WASI standard documents that programs cannot expect that file descriptor numbers will be allocated with a lowest-first strategy, and they should instead assume the values will be random.
-Since _random_ is a very imprecise concept in computers, we technically satisfying the implementation with the descriptor allocation strategy we use in Wazero.
+Since _random_ is a very imprecise concept in computers, we technically satisfy the implementation with the descriptor allocation strategy we use in Wazero.
 We could imagine adding more _randomness_ to the descriptor selection process, however this should never be used as a security measure to prevent applications from guessing the next file number so